-The PICMG Advanced Mezzanine Card (AdvancedMC or AMC) specification, AMC.0, defines a hot-swappable mezzanine form factor designed to fit smoothly into the physical and management architecture of AdvancedTCA.
+The PICMG Advanced Mezzanine Card (AdvancedMC or AMC) specification, AMC.0, defines a hotswappable mezzanine form factor designed to fit smoothly into the physical and management architecture of AdvancedTCA.

 Figure 1 includes an AMC carrier with a Carrier IPMC and two installed AMC modules, each with a Module Management Controller (MMC).
 The figure also shows an instance of an MMC installed on a Rear Transition Module (RTM), which is then defined as an intelligent RTM.
-In both cases, oncarrier management communication between a Carrier IPMC and its MMCs occurs over IPMB-L ("L" for Local).
+In both cases, on-carrier management communication between a Carrier IPMC and its MMCs occurs over IPMB-L ("L" for Local).

 An overall System Manager (typically external to the shelf) can coordinate the activities of multiple shelves.
 A System Manager typically communicates with each Shelf Manager over Ethernet.
 The Pigeon Point Shelf Manager External Interface Reference document details the interfaces and protocols that are available for such interactions.
 Those interfaces include optional support for the SA Forum's Hardware Platform Interface (HPI).
-Pigeon Point offers two implementations of HPI, one implemented internally and called IntegralHPI, and the other based on OpenHPI (www.openhpi.com).
+There are two Pigeon Point HPI implementations, one implemented internally and called IntegralHPI, and the other based on OpenHPI (www.openhpi.com).
 Both implementations are documented in the Pigeon Point HPI User Guide.